-b.
+a.
 Reserves policy

 The Board of Trustees regularly monitors the reserves to ensure that sufficient funds are maintained to meet anticipated future needs whilst avoiding long term accumulation of excessive sums.
+In deciding the level of reserves, trustees consider the following:-